LBannenberg/Oboe_vs_auto-sklearn/README.md

 ### Slurm jobs
 We performed our experiments on the ALICE server of Leiden University, which uses Slurm as a scheduler.
 Use of the Slurm jobs is not required but makes large experiments easier.
 This code could be adapted to other high performance systems as needed without having to change the underlying scripts.

-Basic usage is as follows: run `create_classification_slurm_jobs` specifying a collection to prepare jobs for, then run `enqueue_COLLECTION_njobs_N.sh` to submit the jobs to Slurm.
+Basic usage is as follows: run `create_classification_slurm_jobs` specifying a collection to prepare jobs for, then run `enqueue_COLLECTION_njobs_N_part_XXX.sh` to submit the jobs to Slurm.
 The following parameters are available:

 * `-c`, `--collection`: **required** Name of the collection to prepare a batch for.
 * `-n`, `--njobs`: number of cores to use per job, default is 1.